burythehammer/foosball-dev/README.md

 # Foosbot

-Foosbot is a Slack bot for recording foosball results and ranking players into a league.
+Foosbot is a Slack bot for recording foosball results and ranking players.
 Players play pick-up games of first to 10, in any combination of 1v1 or 2v2 format and the bot will maintain a ranking order for the individual players.

 # Installation